Memories from a Kabul reporting trip

 Vicious windstorms were common during my trip.
 This one occurred on our visit out to Western Kabul, one of most badly devastated parts of the city during the Afghan civil war of the 1990s.
 Photo by Mark Baker.

-No one, of course, asked me my opinion at the time, and I watched along with everyone else with a mix of hope and fear as U.S. and British warplanes first bombed Taliban and al-Qaeda strongholds in a series of aerial attacks, and then as anti-Taliban Afghan ground forces, in conjunction with elite special forces units from NATO countries, retook key cities like Kabul and the northern city of Mazar-e-Sharif.
+No one, of course, asked me my opinion, and I watched along with everyone else with a mix of hope and fear as U.S. and British warplanes first bombed Taliban and al-Qaeda strongholds in a series of aerial attacks, and then as anti-Taliban Afghan ground forces, in conjunction with elite units from other NATO countries, retook key cities like Kabul and the northern city of Mazar-e-Sharif.
 Despite the botched effort to capture al-Qaeda leader Osama bin Laden in December at Tora Bora, by the end of 2001, the Taliban had effectively surrendered and its leader, the one-eyed Mullah Omar, had gone into hiding.

 Kabul's central market was by far the most interesting place in the city during my visit in 2002.
 Food, grain, gifts, birds and guys running around doing all kinds of jobs that I could only guess about.
 Photo by Mark Baker.